murex/Dev-Interview-Preparation/README.md

 1. Select a programming language (C++ or Java) that you want to use for your technical evaluations
 2. Navigate to the outline of the required material corresponding to the programming language you selected
-3. Make sure to study all the topics in the outline from resources that you can find (websites, books, etc...)
+3. Study all the topics in the outline from resources you can find (websites, books, etc...)
 4. Some websites are provided for you where you can start looking for this material.
-Practice as much as possible by reviewing the theoretical concepts and by solving coding exercises.
+Practice as much as possible by reviewing the theoretical concepts and solving coding exercises.
-5. Once you are done with the above, and once you are satisfied that you can solve coding questions at a good pace, you can apply to sit for the technical test and the technical interview.
+5. Once done with the above and satisfied that you can solve coding questions at a good pace, you can apply to sit for the technical test and the technical interview.

 ## Learning Content